openshift/cluster-network-operator/README.md

 ```

 ## Running manually against a test cluster

+If you want to run the operator as part of an installer run, see INSTALLER-HACKING.md.

 If you have a running cluster, you can run the operator locally against that cluster.
 Just set the `KUBECONFIG` environment variable.

 In addition to `KUBECONFIG`, you will also need to set several other variables: